vinnybellack/mulesoft-to-talend-migration-finzooid/README.md

 ---

-## 👤 Role: Project Manager (Start to End)
+## 👤 Role: Associate Project Manager (Start to End)
-As the **Project Manager**, I was responsible for overseeing the full lifecycle of this 8-month project, including planning, execution, user testing, and delivery.
+As the **Project Associate**, I was responsible for overseeing the full lifecycle of this 8-month project, including planning, execution, user testing, and delivery.
 My core responsibilities included:

 - Sprint planning and delivery tracking in **Jira**
 - Project documentation and knowledge base in **Confluence**